ahlashkari/AuthAttLyzer/README_ATTRIBUTION.md

 1. Now go to the data directory under the project's root directory.
 2. You will find there a extractfeatures_single.sh.
-  - Adjust the path to the java jar.
-    I've used an environment variable CMD_DIR_NAIVEBASELINEJAR but you can set the path here simply.
   - Adjust the relative paths to the dataset.
     - Adjust the variables SRC and OUTPUT_DIR
   - The remaining paths are extracted automatically.